STOP! This is a good computer case.

 WAIT!
 Before you move to another page, searching for a good computer case, you need to know about this one.
 The Thermaltake Armor A90 VL90001W2Z is an advanced system case that is designed to deliver robust air cooling and drive expansion capabilities.

 You likely have many questions about what the Thermaltake Armor A90 can really do for you.
-In this review, I outline all of the major features and provide numerous photos that detail the design and cooling performance that you can expect from this high quality product.
-Does the 200MM, high volume, fan actually affect processor temperatures?
+In this review, I outline all of the major features and provide numerous photos that detail the design and cooling performance that you can expect from this high-quality product.
+Does the 200MM, high volume, the fan actually affect processor temperatures?

 YOUR SHIPMENT OF GAMING ARMOR HAS ARRIVED!

 In the past, shipping a new computer case to your home was a fearful experience.
 Today, Thermaltake has mastered the packaging of their products by using insulating foam pieces along with a tough cardboard box to prevent any damage from occurring.
 In the photo below, you can see how the Armor A90 appears in its shipping box.

 The Armor A90 is encased in two large pieces of Styrofoam and has a large plastic bag that keeps the paint safe.

 Top and front blue LED-fans add to the overall combat experience when looking at this innovative gaming case.
 Their blue light shines brightly through the dark mesh grating at night to give a truly armored appearance to your computer.
 A large transparent side window gives us a view inside the computer case.
 You can also mount a 120MM cooling fan on this side panel to push air directly over your video cards.